 This is a regular gathering of all Dance Thirds in which we share ongoing student interests and invite guests to teach, perform, and inform.
 Topics have included dance injuries, dance therapy, kinesthetic awareness, nutrition, world dance forms, and presentations by New York City choreographers.

 Experimental Improvisation Ensemble

 This class explores a variety of musical and dance styles and techniques, including free improvisation, chance-based methods, conducting, and scoring.
-We will collaboratively innovate practices and build scores that extend our understanding of how the mediums of dance and music relate to and with one another.
+We will collaborately innovate practices and build scores that extend our understanding of how the mediums of dance and music relate to and with one another.
 How the body makes sound and how sound moves will serve as entry points for our individual and group experimentation.
 Scores will be explored with an eye toward their performing potential.
 The ensemble is open to composer-performers, dancers, performance artists, and actors.
 Music students must be able to demonstrate proficiency in their chosen instrument.
 All instruments (acoustic and electric), voice, electronic synthesizers, and laptop computers are welcome.
+Permission of instructors is required.
 Permission of the instructors is required.

 Feldenkrais: Awareness Through Movement®